NEXST-TOOL/nexst/README.md

     `nanhu-g/ready_for_download/proto_mimic_turbo/`

 ## New software workloads addition
-The target software workload that will run on the RISC-V side Linux system should be installed in the `nanhu-g/software/rootfs/initramfs` directory.
-Please modify the `nanhu-g/software/rootfs/scripts/gen-initramfs-list.sh` file as needed.
+The target software workload that is executable in the RISC-V Linux user-space must be installed in the directory `nanhu-g/software/rootfs/initramfs` and specified in the script file `nanhu-g/software/rootfs/scripts/gen-initramfs-list.sh`.

-The simplest method is to install the executable binary of the target payload at the initramfs's `/bin` directory and add its name to the `BINS` array in `gen-initramfs-list.sh`.
+It is the simplest approach to installing workloads to copy the target software binaries into the initramfs' `/bin` directory and add the workload name to the `BINS` array in `gen-initramfs-list.sh`.

 # FPGA evaluation flow